Therapeutic Counsellor, Psychotherapist Dip. Couns, MBACP

 - you can begin to face your life in a more open, available, and less judgemental way.

 Finding the right therapist can be a daunting task, the relationship between two people is paramount.
-I would encourage you to give me a call for an initial chat to find out if I am the right therapist for you.
+I would encourage you to contact me and we can have an initial chat so that you can decide whether I am the right therapist for you.

 Training, qualifications & experience